 Williamson has been a part of coaching staffs that have guided teams to seven NCAA Tournament appearances over the last 12 seasons.
 He has spent the last seven years in the Lone Star State which includes stops at Texas A&M, SMU, TCU and Texas Tech.
 Williamson also has coached at Washington State, Illinois State, Tulane, Tulsa and Wichita State.

-Along with TCU’s move to the Big 12 came an added importance of being able to sway top national recruits, a task Johnson's staff has embraced in its short time in Fort Worth.
-Williamson helped the Frogs land the top early signing class in school history in November, 2012 featuring three nationally-rated commits in Texas prep commits Karviar Shepherd, Brandon Parrish and Michael Williams.
+Williamson aided in TCU’s transition to the Big 12 Conference in his first year on campus in 2012-13, a season that saw the program record four wins over teams that advanced to postseason play.
+Included among the victories was the school’s first-ever against a Top-5 ranked opponent, a 62-55 decision over No. 5 Kansas, on Feb.
+6. Along with TCU’s move to the Big 12 came an added importance on being able to sway top national recruits as Williamson helped the Horned Frogs land the top early signing class in school history in November 2012 which featured three nationally-rated commits in Texas prep stars Karviar Shepherd, Brandon Parrish and Michael Williams.
 The class, ranked among the nation’s top 25 by some outlets, included one signee listed among the nation’s top-50 players (Shepherd) and another among the top-150 (Parrish).

-Williamson followed Turgeon to College Station from Wichita State, where he helped the Shockers win a Missouri Valley Conference championship and advance to the NCAA Sweet 16 in 2006.
+Williamson followed Turgeon to College Station from Wichita State, where he helped the Shockers win a Missouri Valley Conference (MVC) championship and advance to the NCAA Sweet 16 in 2006.

-Williamson and his wife, Rosemary, have two sons, Jamal and Joshua.
+Williamson earned his bachelor’s degree in business management from Tulsa in 1995.
+He and his wife, Rosemary, have two sons: Jamal and Joshua.